If you’re running an online marketing campaign, you’re likely using landing pages to drive conversions.

 Your conversion rate tells you what percentage of people who visit your landing page actually become leads or customers.
 The metric is determined by different action items you propose to your landing page visitors, like filling out content forms, signing up for newsletters, or closing sales following a landing page visit.

 Low conversion rates may be a reflection of ineffective calls-to-action or design tweaks that need to be made.

 A click-through rate refers to the frequency that landing page visitors engage with links and ads on your page.
 It’s a reflection of engagement with your CTAs and other content that you chose to include on your landing page.

 Click-through rates are important metrics that reveal how successful your landing page is at engaging visitors.
 Relevant content that is clear and specific is more likely to have high click-through rates.
 A low click-through rate could indicate that your CTAs or content isn’t relevant enough to drive action.

-Increasing your conversion rates can boost revenue and create additional opportunities for lead capture.
-There are some best practices for improving your landing page conversions that apply not only to landing pages but to websites and microsites as well!
+Optimizing to increase your landing page conversion rates can boost revenue and create additional opportunities for lead capture.
+There are some best practices for landing pages that will help you improve your landing page conversions.
+In fact, many of these practices apply not only to landing pages but to websites and microsites as well!

 If you have high bounce rates or a short average for the time users spend on your landing page, you may want to reassess the content included in it.

 One common reason for high bounce rates is that visitors land on a page that doesn’t contain information they are expecting to see.
 This, in part, can result from inaccurate or irrelevant titles and meta descriptions.
 Ensuring that the content and titles on your landing pages accurately reflect the content they share can keep bounce rates low and increase the length of users’ visits.